 Three (3) days leave, non-accumulative, shall be granted an employee for personal, business, legal, or religious reasons, provided, no more than ten (10%) percent, (the number to be rounded to the next whole number, or a minimum of two (2) staff members per building) shall be granted such leave in any one day.
-In addition, at least forty-eight (48) hours advance notice of request for such leave must be given to the District.
-Two days of leave shall be provided by the District at the employee's per diem and one day the employee shall reimburse the District the cost of a substitute.
+In addition, at least forty-eight (48) hours advance notice of request for such leave must be given to the building principal/supervisor.
+Each of the first two (2) personal leave days if unused will be cashed out at the rate of one hundred (\$100) per day.
+The cash out amount will be included in the August paycheck.